 The core program is seven months long followed by job searching.
-The actual time it takes a student to complete Microverse and land a job may vary.
+The time it takes a student to complete Microverse and land a job may vary.

 The beauty of Microverse is that you are in control of your learning process.
 On top of this, it is not even necessary to complete all modules of the core program before your public developer profile becomes marketable to hiring managers and recruiters.
 Once a student has landed their first job in tech, they have achieved the core goal of Microverse.
 But the support and learning doesn't stop there.
 Microverse offers career coaching and job search support for life.

-Microverse is available worldwide.
+Microverse is available w.
 Originating with an idea that blossomed in the mind of Argentinian founder, Ariel Camus, while spending time in Africa, Microverse has since developed an international student body from 180+ countries.
 With a low barrier to entry, it doesn’t matter which country you reside in, there is an opportunity for you to apply to and be accepted into Microverse.

-Apart from the technical requirements for enrolling at Microverse, here are some insider tips for succeeding at Microverse.
+In order to get in, here are some insider tips for succeeding at Microverse.

 There is no official graduation at Microverse.
 However, Microverse awards a Certificate of Completion upon successfully finishing the core curriculum.
 This digital certificate can be publicly displayed wherever you like (portfolio, CV, LinkedIn, or other social media).
 As shown below, you also receive certificates for successful completion of each module of the Microverse curriculum.